benhj/knoxcrypt/README.md

 - requires some of the boost headers and libraries to build (see makefile).
 - requires fuse for the main fuse layer binary (the binary 'teasafe')
+- requires crypto++ headers and libraries for building and linking

 If you don't have fuse installed, you'll probably want to only build the main teasafe library (libteasafe.a), the shell (teashell) and maketeasafe, the binary